Lifeguard Training and Certification in Chautauqua County

 Lifeguarding in Chautauqua County: Long-Term Career Options

-Although many consider lifeguarding a summer job, it can become a long-term career.
-Indoor pools, recreation centers, and aquatic programs across the county provide year-round opportunities.
-With further training, lifeguards can progress to roles such as:
+Although many consider lifeguarding a seasonal job, it can grow into a long-term profession.
+Indoor pools, recreation centers, and structured aquatic programs can provide year-round opportunities.
+With additional training and experience, lifeguards can progress into roles such as:

 • Water Safety Instructor